 Lawyers for ClassAction.com are investigating claims that the blood thinner drug Eliquis causes life-threatening internal bleeding.

-Lawsuits are being filed against drugmakers Bristol-Myers Squibb and Pfizer for alleged Eliquis-related injuries and death.
+Patients have filed lawsuits against drugmakers Bristol-Myers Squibb and Pfizer for alleged Eliquis-related injuries and deaths.

 Eliquis may cause internal bleeding that is serious, irreversible, and potentially fatal.
 Eliquis bleeding risks include:

 - Kidney bleeding

 - Eye bleeding

 Because they reduce blood clotting, all blood thinners can cause bleeding.
 But Eliquis is arguably more dangerous than warfarin, a drug that was for decades the industry-standard blood thinner.

 The new generation of blood thinners are marketed as alternatives to warfarin that offer benefits over the older treatment, including no routine blood testing and no major dietary restrictions.
 However, while regular anticoagulation blood tests may be seen as burdensome to patients, research suggests that measuring coagulation function can help assess bleeding risk.